-The island of Jamaica, which celebrated 50 years of independence in 2012 after finally breaking away from centuries of rule by the Spanish and then the British, has a population of 2.7 million in 2013.
+The island of Jamaica, which celebrated 50 years of independence in 2012 after finally breaking away from centuries of rule by the Spanish and then the British, has a population of 2,808,750 in 2014, up from the estimated 2.7 million in 2013.
 That's pretty impressive for an island nation with just 10,990 square kilometers (4,243 square miles) of area.
-This means that Jamaica is now the world's 137th most populous country.
+This means that Jamaica is now the world's 136th most populous country.

 To be precise, the latest official estimate – provided in 2011 by the Statistical Institute of Jamaica – is 2,706,500.